Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 and then finally use the binomial formula to express $E^{m,n}(z,s)$ as a sum of the Poincaré series $G_{\n,\m,l}(z,s)$.
 The only slight complication is that when $k\geq 4$ we have negative powers of $c$ in our formula for the central values.
 In order to bypass this we multiply by a power $c^N$ on both sides of (\ref{important}) for some even $N\geq (k-2)/2$.
 With this in mind, we define the following {\it $N$-shifted Goldfeld Eisenstein series};

 By (\ref{prebound}) we know that the above series converges absolutely (and locally uniformly) for $\Re s\gg 1$.
-The series $ E^{m,n}(z,s;N)$ also has a very nice Fourier expansion at $\infty$ with constant term related to $D^{m,n}(f,s)$ as we will see below. \\ We will now derive the analytic properties of $E^{m,n}(z,s;N)$ from the results of the preceding sections.
+The series $ E^{m,n}(z,s;N)$ also has a very nice Fourier expansion at $\infty$ with constant term related to $D^{m,n}(f,s)$ as we will see below.

+We will now derive the analytic properties of $E^{m,n}(z,s;N)$ from the results of the preceding sections.
 This is a major step towards our main result. \begin{prop} Let $N\geq (n+m)(k-2)/2$ be an even integer.
 Then the Eisenstein series $E^{m,n}(z,s;N)$ admits meromorphic continuation to $\Re s>N/2+1/2$ satisfying the following; \begin{enumerate}[(i)] \item $E^{m,n}(z,s;N)$ is regular for $\Re s> N/2+1$ and all poles in the strip

 are contained in the set $\{p+N/2\mid p\in \mathcal{P}\}$.\\ \item The pole order of $E^{m,n}(z,s;N)$ at $s=N/2+1$ is bounded by $\min(m,n)+1$.\\ \item $E^{n,n}(z,s;N)$ has a pole at $s=N/2+1$ of order $n+1$ with leading Laurent coefficient